-- Concerning the total emissions (CO2 eq) from sector 1 Energy, a minimum is reached in the period 1990-2018, the reduction between 1990 and 2018 is 27.3%.
-Between 2017 and 2018 emissions decreased by 7.9%, which is caused by decreasing number of heating degree days, a continuous substitution of gas oil by natural gas and another increase in the CO2 levy by January 1, 2018.
-In the previous years, despite the decreasing number of heating degree days in 2017 as compared to 2016, emissions from 1A4 Other sectors increased.
-This was due to the increase in the CO2 levy by January 1, 2016, which caused an increase in sales of gas oil in 2015, a reduced apparent consumption in 2016 and subsequently again an increase in 2017, since gas oil tanks had to be filled again in 2017. - The three source categories 1A2, 1A3 and 1A4 dominate the emissions of sector 1 Energy and cover altogether 97.7% (146.1 kt CO2 eq) of total emissions of sector 1. - 1A3 Transport accounts for 40.6% of the emissions in 2018. - 1A4 Other sectors (commercial/institutional, residential) contributes to 40.2% of the total energy-related emissions. - 1A2 Manufacturing industries and construction contributes to 16.9% of the emissions. - 1A1 Energy industries and 1B Fugitive emissions only play a minor role.
-In 2018, they cover 1.5% and 0.8%, respectively, of the total sector 1 emissions. - The only occurring bunker emissions originate from a helicopter base in Balzers, Liechtenstein.
-Only few flights are domestic, most of them are business flights to Switzerland and Austria, producing bunker emissions of 1.1 kt CO2 eq. - CO2 emissions from biomass add up to 28.1 kt.
-They originate from use of biofuels in transport, wood burning (heating) and the burning of sewage gas (heating, power) as well as the consumption of biogas produced from sewage gas, which is fed into the general gas network.
+- Concerning the total emissions (CO2 eq) from sector 1 Energy, a trend of -25% can be observed between 1990 and 2019.
+From 2018 to 2019 emissions increased by 4.2%, which is mainly caused by the increase in the consumption of gas oil in 1A4 Other sectors.
+The increasing number of heating degree days in 2019 compared to 2018 only marginally contributed to the increase in the emissions from 1A4 Others.
+The increase is mainly due to the increase in the CO2 levy by January 1, 2018, which caused an increase in sales of gas oil in 2017 and a reduced apparent consumption in 2018 and subsequently again an increase in 2019, since gas oil tanks had to be filled again in 2019.
+The emissions of the sector 1 Energy reached a minimum in 2018. - The three source categories 1A2, 1A3 and 1A4 dominate the emissions of sector 1 Energy and cover altogether 96.9% (146.3 kt CO2 eq) of total emissions of sector 1. - 1A3 Transport accounts for 37.7% of the emissions in 2019. - 1A4 Other sectors (commercial/institutional, residential) contributes to 43.3% of the total energy-related emissions. - 1A2 Manufacturing industries and construction contributes to 16.0% of the emissions. - 1A1 Energy industries and 1B Fugitive emissions only play a minor role.
+In 2019, they cover 2.3% and 0.8%, respectively, of the total sector 1 emissions. - The only occurring bunker emissions originate from a helicopter base in Balzers, Liechtenstein.
+Only few flights are domestic, most of them are business flights to Switzerland and Austria, producing bunker emissions of 1.1 kt CO2 eq.

-- The far most important gas emitted from source category 1 Energy is CO2.
-It accounts for 98.8% of the category in 1990 and for 98.3% in 2018. - In 2018, CH4 emissions accounted for 1.1% of total emissions in the sector 1 Energy.
-The increasing trend since 1990 (+34.3%) is the result of the increase in consumption of natural gas and the subsequent increase of fugitive emissions of methane (increase by 221.6%).
-The CH4 emissions of source category 1A4 have increased by 29.4% in the same period.
-The CH4 emissions from road transportation show a reduction of 90.9%, mainly due to the growing number of gasoline passenger cars with catalytic converters. - N_2O emissions accounted for 0.6% of the total sector 1 Energy emissions in 1990 as well as in 2017.
+- CO2 emissions from biomass add up to 27.3 kt.
+They originate from use of biofuels in transport, wood burning (heating) and the burning of sewage gas (heating, power) as well as the consumption of biogas produced from sewage gas, which is fed into the general gas network. - The far most important gas emitted from source category 1 Energy is CO2.
+It accounts for 98.2% of the category in 1990 and for 98.7% in 2019. - In 2019, CH4 emissions accounted for 1.1% of total emissions in the sector 1 Energy.
+The increasing trend since 1990 (+32.3%) is the result of the increase in consumption of natural gas and the subsequent increase of fugitive emissions of methane (increase by 225.6%).
+The CH4 emissions of source category 1A4 have increased by 29.6% in the same period.
+The CH4 emissions from road transportation show a reduction of 86.5%, mainly due to the growing number of gasoline passenger cars with catalytic converters. - N_2O emissions accounted for 0.7% of the total sector 1 Energy emissions in 1990 as well as in 2019.

-The Liechtenstein greenhouse gas inventory identifies 7 key categories within the energy sector (see Chapter 1.5).
-The emissions in 1990 and 2018 of these categories are depicted in Figure 3-2.
-In 2018, CO2 emissions from 1A3b Road Transportation are most dominant.
+The Liechtenstein greenhouse gas inventory identifies 7 key categories within the energy sector (key category analysis excluding LULUCF categories, see Chapter 1.5).
+The emissions in 1990 and 2019 of these categories are depicted in Figure 3-2.
+In 2019, CO2 emissions from 1A3b Road Transportation are most dominant.

-Figure 3-2 Key sources in the energy sector.
-Emissions in CO2 equivalents (kt) per key source category in 2018 and in the base year 1990.
+Figure 3-2 Key sources in the energy sector (KCA excl.
+LULUCF).
+Emissions in CO2 equivalents (kt) per key source category in 2019 and in the base year 1990.